cpaxton/cpaxton.github.io/about.md

 I am a robotics research scientist at NVIDIA.
 I'm interested in ways we can allow robots to work alongside humans to perform complex, multi-step tasks, using a combination of learning and planning.

 I got my PhD in Computer Science in 2018 from the Johns Hopkins University in Baltimore, Maryland, focusing on using learning to create powerful task and motion planning capabilities for robots operating in human environments.

-Since then, I have been with NVIDIA, at their [Seattle robotics lab](https://youtu.be/JT2viTz_0jU).
+From 2018-2022, I was with NVIDIA, at their [Seattle robotics lab](https://youtu.be/JT2viTz_0jU).
 Recently, I have been working on approaches that tie together language, perception, and action, in order to make robots into robust, versatile assistants for a variety of applications.
 Other areas of interest include [human-robot interaction](https://www.youtube.com/watch?v=I7mAoEJHee4&feature=youtu.be).

+As of 2022, I am at FAIR.

 <!--<img style="float: right;" src="{{ site.url }}/images/me.jpg">-->